Big Brother (Belgian TV series): Impact

-The housemates of the first season got a lot of attention.
-They got asked for lots of acts of attendance and were shown in other programs.
+The housemates of the first season received much attention.
+They were asked for many acts of attendance and were shown in other programs.
 The effects of this newfound fame were shown in the spin-off program Het leven na Big Brother – Life after Big Brother.
 During the following seasons, the interest of the corresponding housemates decreased.

-Many housemates got offers for posing naked.
+Many housemates received offers for posing naked.
 Betty Owczarek got a deal with Playboy.
 The edition of Owczarek was sold out everywhere in Flanders.
 There were talks for a second photo shoot but there wasn't an agreement made.
 Irena Milano was also photographed in Playboy and was even playmate that month.
 Also, other housemates such as Catherine Buseyne, Isabelle Bleuzé, Dominique Cardon, Esther Blockx and Jolie M'Polita went naked on the magazine cover.
 The only male housemate going naked was Detlev Van den Eynde in a special Black Box of Dennis Black Magic.
 Liesel Pauwels went into porn with the Big Brother parody "Big House".

 Nathalie Chabas, Glenn Verhoeven, Katrijn Verlinden, Bart Van Opstal and Jeroen Denaeghel as Los Papagueros from the first season and Kurt Willem from the second season released singles with divided success.
 It was especially Betty Owczarek from Big Brother 1 and Big Brother 2 winner Ellen Dufour who were able to start a music career.
-Hanz Brandt of season 3 was more successful as DJ following his participation.
+Hanz Brandt of Season 3 was more successful as a DJ following his participation.

 Steven Spillebeen and Jeroen Denaeghel presented the program Studio Spillonimo at JIM TV.
 At the same broadcaster, Frank Molnar presented a game show for years.
 Ellen Dufour was the presenter of "Kids Top 20" at VTM.
 Kurt Willem was one of the presenters at the launch of digital broadcaster Ment TV.
 Kirsten Janssens was shown for some seasons in the reality show The Sky is the Limit.

-Hannes D'Haese's artwork got more attention and Benjamin Bundervoet was shown more in media as the mascot of KAA Gent.
+Hannes D'Haese's artwork received more attention and Benjamin Bundervoet was shown more in media as the mascot of KAA Gent.

 Despite most housemates aren't active in media anymore, they are still recognized and addressed after 20 years.
 According to Katrijn Verlinden and Kristof Van Camp, this is daily.

 Big Brother was the first reality-soap in Flanders.
 Years after the first season it was called the mother of reality television.
 It would lead into new programs using real people and not only actors.
 Professor Gust Demeyer called Big Brother a work of art, stating it made the private life for the first time public.
 He wrote a book about it and saw the program as an interesting mirror of modern society.
 In 2011 the show was named one of the most 10 influential television programs ever on Flanders television by a special selected panel of media experts.